VenturianTome/VenturianTome/src/4.World/Puppet_Arc.md

 - The first dimension Ghost ended up in was the [52nd Dimension](../4.World/Dimensions-Realms.md), which only contains a McDonald’s run by a Haunter \[0:19 / 7:42]
 - Ghost can't understand the Haunter \(who is talking in English) and interprets it as some form of Latin mixed with South American
 - The Haunter is named John \[2:43]
+- Ghost forgets that he doesn't have Toast with him \[3:18 / 5:53]
-- Ghost guesses that, while floating through the cosmos, the Haunter pulled him into a dream-like state in his own dreams \(the McDOnald's that he says he "held most dear") \[3:25]
+- Ghost guesses that, while floating through the cosmos, the Haunter pulled him into a dream-like state in Ghost's old McDonald's before it was burned down \[3:25]
+> "This creature must be some sort of ghost-like apparition who can haunt my dreams and has awoken me in a dream-like state in my old McDonald's, the place I held most dear... before Johnny burned it down to hide the evidence of a horrible crime."
   - Ghost believes that he's separated from his kind by a dimensional rift \[5:17]
 - Ghost is killed, sending him to another dimension \[13:52]